 Root cellars are traditionally used to keep produce consumable through the winter months when fresh fruits and vegetables aren’t available.
-However, with modern-day refrigeration root cellars are more commonly used to store overabundant harvests or sale produce that doesn’t fit in your fridge.
+However, with modern-day refrigeration root cellars are more commonly used to store harvests from your fall vegetable garden or sale produce that doesn't fit in your fridge.

 And as more people (like us) work hard to secure our family's food supply, finding storage for vegetables has become an important skill.

 No matter how much room you have, use these three tips to learn how to store your harvest without a root cellar.

 How to Store Your Harvest Without a Root Cellar

 Depending on your available space, you could have a few great areas hiding around your home with ideal conditions for storing vegetables.
 Before starting a new homestead project to store your harvest, find out what the ideal conditions are for your specific types of produce.
 Consider your spring, summer, and favorite fall vegetables.
 Depending on the variety, they might require different humidity, temperature, etc.